 Can CBD be lethal?

-Due to obvious ethical concerns, similar experiments have not been conducted in humans, so it is difficult to say whether CBD is lethal in people and which concentrations of this cannabinoid are required to achieve human lethality.
+Due to obvious ethical concerns, similar experiments have not been conducted in humans.
+It is difficult to say whether CBD is lethal in people and at which concentrations this cannabinoid would achieve human lethality.

-It’s important to note that even though CBD becomes toxic at concentrations of 20,000mg per day, this concentration is not considered to be a lethal dose.
+Even though CBD becomes toxic at concentrations of 20,000mg per day, this concentration is not considered to be a lethal dose.
 Rather, this is simply the threshold at which CBD predictably exerts negative effects in human subjects.

-Pharmaceutical drugs commonly become lethal at surprisingly low concentrations, CBD appears to be significantly safer for this cannabinoid’s intended consumers and any children or pets who may accidentally get their hands or paws on CBD tinctures, capsules, edibles, or other cannabidiol-infused products.
+Pharmaceutical drugs commonly become lethal at surprisingly low concentrations.
+CBD appears to be significantly safer for both this cannabinoid’s intended consumers and for any children or pets who accidentally get their hands or paws on CBD tinctures, capsules, edibles, vapes, or flower.